seaside1/jrule/README.md

 ```

 Let's say we want to add a common function that should be available for all user rules.
-I want to add a function that checks if it is ok to send notifications debing on what time it is.
+We want to add a function that checks if it is ok to send notifications debing on what time it is.
-I'll do this:
+We'll do this:

 ```java
 package org.openhab.binding.jrule.rules.user;